Gender-Based Violence Prevention & Virtual Resource Center

 Office on Violence Against Women Campus Grant

 In October 2020, the Department of Justice’s Office on Violence Against Women awarded University of Sioux Falls a $300,000 campus grant to further the university’s gender-based violence prevention, intervention and response efforts.
-In February of 2021, University of Sioux Falls hired Rachel Martens as the Project Director to run and oversee the grant initiatives.
-She has a background in Clinical Mental Health Counseling, completed her counseling internship at The Compass Center, worked at Avera Behavioral Health for three years, and has been a part of social justice initiatives abroad.
-Along with Martens, the grant is facilitated by the Coordinated Community Response Team (CCRT).
+The University of Sioux Falls hired Rachel Wolthuizen and the grant is facilitated by the Coordinated Community Response Team (CCRT).
 This team consists of both on and off campus partners.
 The OVW grant provides essential resources and support for collaborative, sustainable change.

 Coordinated Community Response Team

 University of Sioux Falls Coordinated Community Response Team (CCRT) is a multi-disciplinary and collaborative team consisting of campus and community partners.
 The CCRT works with the campus community on furthering a culture where gender-based violence will not be tolerated.
 Through inclusive, culturally-competent, trauma-focused education, awareness, support, safety and prevention, the CCRT functions together to reduce Sexual Assault, Dating Violence, Domestic Violence and Stalking on campus.

 University of Sioux Fall’s Coordinated Community Response Team (CCRT) collectively oversees the planning, implementation, and evaluation of the university’s OVW grant initiatives with the support and guidance of the OVW Grant Director.
 The CCRT divides it work into five main areas of focus:

 - Law Enforcement/Campus Safety